 Paul Nussbaum is at it again!
-He’s back on the Pacific Crest Trail, this time to complete a section heading north from the border of Mexico.
-Pictures here.
+He’s back from the Pacific Crest Trail, having completed a 200-mile section heading north from the border of Mexico.
+Pictures soon.
+Startoff here.

 AASCEND‘s May 28 program (NOTE: NOT the usual 3rd Saturday!) honors National Mental Health Awareness Month.
 The Pandemic has affected many people’s mental health, and the neurodivergent have been hit hard, too.
 On May 28 AASCEND friend Jan Johnston-Tyler will be speaking about the impact the Pandemic has had on mental health both in the larger community and on the neurodivergent community in particular, and how everyone can get back on their feet again.

 The Zoom meeting URL and password will be sent as the date approaches.
 If you are not on our email list, click here.
 No registration is necessary.